 As it went with weed, it goes with MDMA, too: MDMA does not cause permanent brain damage, the same way cannabis doesn’t cause brain damage.

 At worst, MDMA may cause short-term withdrawal effects that can last up to a month, such as feeling low, restlessness, or loss of appetite.
 But the brain is incredibly tough, and it can repair itself.
-The general rule of thumb is don’t roll more than once a month, take some vitamin C early into the roll, and drink water and stay cool during the experience.
-Of course, that rule of thumb is largely folklore, so play with your brain cells at your own risk.
+The general rules of thumb are don’t roll more than once a month, take some vitamin C early into the roll, drink plenty of water, and stay cool during the experience.
+Of course, those rules are largely folklore until we conduct more research, so play with your brain cells at your own risk.

 Speaking of risk, as always, remember that MDMA is currently illegal AF pretty much everywhere on the planet.
 It’s only legally available in the US if you’re a patient in an experimental drug trial.
 Otherwise, if the cops catch you with it, you could be facing charges or prison time.